qikunxun/TMAN/TMAN-XLM/README.md

 This script will download and preprocess the XNLI corpus:

-# Replace multinli.train.en.tsv by the merged data
+Note: Replacing multinli.train.en.tsv by the merged data

 # Data pre-processing
 ```